Longwater1234/WedemyServer/README.md

   docker build -t wedemy-server .
 ```

-If using Docker Desktop (latest), before starting the container, simply fill in the ENV Variables in the GUI directly:
+If using Docker Desktop (latest), before starting the container, click "Actions" button > fill in the ENV Variables in the GUI directly:

 ![docker_env_gui](src/main/resources/docker_env.PNG)